 The ship was part of a fleet that had set out from the Netherlands almost two years earlier, only to see ship after ship lost to storms and violent attacks by natives and rival European powers.
-Only 24 men were still alive when the ship reached Japan.
-And only nine could still stand after disease swept through the holds.
+Only 24 men were still alive when the ship reached Japan and only nine could still stand after disease swept through the holds.

-The First Englishman To Reach Japan
+William Adams, The First Englishman To Reach Japan

 One of the few in relatively good shape was William Adams, a sailor from Kent, England.
 Officially, this made Adams the first Englishman to reach Japan.
 And he was arriving at a very interesting time in the country’s history.

 Europeans had been visiting Japan since the mid-16th century when Portuguese traders first began arriving.
 At first, the Japanese rulers were eager to trade with the Portuguese, who brought valuable commodities like processed sugar and firearms.
-The Portuguese, in turn, jealously guarded their access to Japan from other European nations.
+The Portuguese, in turn, proactively guarded their access to Japan from other European nations.